Pcdejong/Datalogic-Android-Stage/README.md

 # Velocity config files (3.4)
 Velocity config files that are found in the root (or config folder) will be automaticly copied to the right folder of the device.

+# Xtralogic config files (3.4)
+Xtralogic config file (xtralogic-config.xml) that is found in the root (or config folder) will be automaticly copied to the right folder of the device.
+For more info and an example file see the MDM section in the documenation: https://www.xtralogic.com/remote-desktop-client-documentation/

 # Scan2Deploy Studio files (4.1)
 With Scan2Deploy Studio 1.5 it is now possible to store files locally on your device.
 With this file you can now copy and install these projects over usb.
 For instance in pre-sales projects where a Scan2Deploy studio server is